Ted Schurmann

-Ted Schurmann was an Australian author.
+Ted Schurmann (1917–2009) was an Australian author.
 He was born Edwin Adolf Schurmann in 1917.
 As a writer he was also commonly known as E. A. Schurmann, and used other pen-names including Ben Titus, John Shurman, and S. A. Tedd.

-Early life and family
+Personal life

-Edwin Adolf 'Ted' Schurmann was born on 7 August 1917, at Natimuk, Victoria, Australia, the second son of Edwin Carl Schurmann (1886-1979, born at Natimuk), and Dorothea Ida Thiele, known as Dora (1890-1980, born in Doncaster, Victoria).
+Edwin Adolf 'Ted' Schurmann was born on 7 August 1917, at Natimuk, Victoria, Australia, the second son of Edwin Carl Schurmann (1886-1979, born at Natimuk) and Dorothea "Dora" Ida Thiele (1890-1980, born in Doncaster, Victoria).
+Schurmann was the great grandson of Lutheran pastor Clamor Wilhelm Schürmann (1815-1893), who had been an immigrant to Australia of German origin; he worked with South Australian Aboriginal people and wrote a dictionary of their words.

-Ted Schurmann was living at Horsham Victoria in 1944 when he became engaged to and later married Victoria May Riddles (who hailed originally from WA).
+Ted Schurmann was living at Horsham, Victoria in 1944 when he became engaged to and later married Victoria May Riddles (originally from Western Australia).
 They had two children, Richard Paul Schurmann and Susan Katherine Schurmann, and moved to Melbourne, living at Ringwood from 1950-1984.

-Schurmann was the great grandson of Lutheran pastor Clamor Wilhelm Schürmann (1815-1893), who had been an immigrant to Australia of German origin, who worked with South Australian Aboriginal people and wrote a dictionary of their words.